Room Block (Site Type Keyword)

 Hardt Hillfort Arizona Site Steward File (2000)

-This is an Arizona Site Steward file for the Hardt Hillfort site, comprised of a compound and room block with accompanying wall enclosure, artifact scatter, and shrine-like structure, located on Tonto National Forest land.
-The file consists of a two heritage inventory forms, map of the site vegetation and rock locations, map of the site localities, and a hand drawn site map.
+This is an Arizona Site Steward file for the Hardt Hillfort site, comprised of a hilltop compund and room block, wall, and shrine-like stone structure, located on Tonto National Forest land.
+The site appears to have been used by the Salado.
+The file consists of two heritage inventory forms, two hand drawn site maps, and a map of the site location.
 The earliest dated document is from 2000.
+Note that the forms inconsistently assign prehistoric and historic status to the same described features...